 Statistical Procedures.
-A common theme in many statistical tests for meta-analytic bias is the relationship between effect size and precision (or sample size) in reported studies.
-In an unbiased research literature, there should be no relationship between effect size and precision; sample size does not cause effect size.
+A common theme in many statistical tests for meta-analytic bias is the relationship between effect sizes and standard errors (or sample size) in reported studies.
+In an unbiased research literature, there should be no relationship between effect sizes and standard errors; sample size does not cause effect size.
 However, such a relationship will be observed if publication favors statistically-significant studies at the expense of nonsignificant studies.
 Small-sample studies need large observed effect sizes to reach statistical significance, whereas large-sample studies can reach statistical significance with smaller observed effect sizes.
 Thus, in the presence of publication bias, there is an inverse relationship between effect size and precision.

 One critical issue in meta-analysis in general, and the relationship between effect size and precision in particular, is whether the combined studies are similar enough to each other that synthesizing them is reasonable.
 When studies are similar, they are said to be homogeneous; when they are dissimilar, they are said to be heterogeneous.
-Meta-analysts seek to minimize the extent of heterogeneity by dividing studies into roughly homogeneous subgroups based on their methodologies, study populations, and other features.
-Despite these efforts, results can nevertheless be inconsistent across studies, and conclusions must consider the challenges of heterogeneity.
-Heterogeneity can be estimated statistically by examining whether the variance between studies exceeds what would be expected by sampling error alone.
+Meta-analysts seek to minimize the extent of heterogeneity by dividing observed effect sizes into roughly homogeneous subgroups based on their methodologies, study populations, and other features.
+Despite these efforts, results can nevertheless be inconsistent across observations, and conclusions must consider the challenges of heterogeneity.
+Heterogeneity can be estimated statistically by examining whether the variance between observed effect sizes exceeds what would be expected by sampling error alone.
 Most of the bias-adjustment methods below assume homogeneity, and all will have difficulty in the face of substantial heterogeneity.

-Sometimes heterogeneity can cause a correlation between sample size and effect size that is not due to bias.
+Sometimes heterogeneity can cause a correlation between effect sizes and standard errors that is not due to bias.
 For example, experimental studies tend to have smaller samples than cross-sectional studies, and each paradigm may reflect different underlying effect sizes.
 Alternatively, it may be possible that manipulations and measurements in small samples are more effective than in large samples.
-If effect sizes are heterogeneous and researchers are performing a priori power analyses, there will be a relationship between sample size and effect size that does not represent bias in research.
-To represent these possibilities, relationships between sample size and effect size are often called “small-study effects” rather than “publication bias.”
+If effect sizes are heterogeneous and researchers are performing a priori power analyses, there will be a relationship between effect sizes and standard errors that does not represent bias in research, as studies of the large effect will have small sample sizes and studies of the small effect will have large sample sizes.
+To represent these possibilities, relationships between effect sizes and standard errors are often called “small-study effects” rather than “publication bias.”
 Some of these possibilities can be excluded through practice.
 For example, conducting separate bias tests for cross-sectional and experimental studies can rule out study design as a potential cause of small-study effects.

 Funnel plots.
 Funnel plots provide a useful graphical summary of potential small-study effects in meta-analysis.
-The relationship between effect size and sample size is plotted, allowing for visual estimation of small-study effects.
-In a funnel plot, effect size is plotted on the x-axis and precision on the y-axis.
+The relationship between effect sizes and standard errors is plotted, allowing for visual estimation of small-study effects.
+In a funnel plot, effect size is plotted on the x-axis and precision (that is, the inverse of the standard error) on the y-axis.
 In the absence of small-study effects and heterogeneity, study results will form a symmetrical funnel shape, displaying substantial variance when sampling error is large but narrowing to a precise estimate when sampling error is small.
 Because of this sampling error, some small-sample studies are expected to find null or even negative results even when the underlying effect is positive, so long as there is not bias.